PrefectHQ/prefect/docs/guides/deployment/auto-infra.md

     </div>

     Using the `--provision-infra` flag will allow you to select a GCP project to use for your work pool and automatically configure it to be ready to execute flows via Cloud Run.
-    In your GCP project, this command will activate the Cloud Run API, create a service account, and create a key for the service account, if they don't already exist..
+    In your GCP project, this command will activate the Cloud Run API, create a service account, and create a key for the service account, if they don't already exist.
-    In your Prefect workspace, this command will create a `GCPCredentials` block.
+    In your Prefect workspace, this command will create a [`GCPCredentials` block](https://prefecthq.github.io/prefect-gcp/credentials/) for storing the service account key.

     Here's example output from running the command: